 Although tap water in Switzerland is available around the clock and has an ecological balance that is up to 1000 times better than that of bottled water, more and more bottled water is being consumed in Switzerland.
-In 2017, it was just under 1 billion litres, more than 42% of which was imported.
-In the last 50 years, per capita consumption has risen from less than ten litres to over 110 litres.
-As a result, Switzerland ranks among the top 15 nations worldwide in the consumption of bottled water and spends millions on a product that flows almost free of charge from the tap – at the expense of the environment.
+In 2020, it was around 94 billion litres, mor ethan 48% of which is imported.
+In the last 50 years, per capita consumption has risen from less than ten litres to around 110 litres.
+As a result, Switzerland ranks among the top 20 nations worldwide in the consumption of bottled water and spends millions on a product that flows almost free of charge from the tap – at the expense of the environment.

 In the case of bottled water, transportation via truck is particularly important.
 This is the main reason why up to 3dl of crude oil hide behind every litre of bottled water.
 The high level consumption of fuel contributes to climate change and pollutes the air with contaminants and heavy metals.

 Single-use systems produce enormous amounts of waste.
 In Switzerland, 1.5 billion PET bottles are in use annually, with around one in five not being recycled.
 Even if the recycling rate is relatively high, this system entails continuous and high costs.
 The slow decomposition of plastic pollutes the environment and endangers ecosystems and animals.

 A certain amount of microparticles always detach themselves from plastic packaging and diffuse into bottled drinks.
 This is permissible by law.
 As a result, someone who drinks only water from PET bottles for a year can essentially "eat" an entire plastic bottle.

 Tap water has significant advantages as a supply system for an entire society.
 Our goals are based on this fundamental vision: